Program 03 · International Law Reform Advocacy

 Take Action

-This is the most ambitious and most necessary programme OLJA runs.
-Changing international law requires sustained, long-term investment in advocacy, research, and coalition-building.
+This is the most ambitious and necessary programme OLJA runs.
+Reforming international institutions — the Security Council, the Human Rights Council, treaty bodies, the ICC — and securing equal standing for civil society in those spaces requires sustained, long-term investment in advocacy, research, and coalition-building.